GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
+> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
 >
-> ~ *Dennis Ritchie*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts